Johanna Jarcho, Assistant Professor

 Rachel Ore, B.A. | Research Coordinator

 Rachel recently completed her bachelor's degree in psychology and cognitive neuroscience at Temple University.
-She started in the SDN lab as an undergraduate research assistant and is now working part time as a research coordinator.
+She started in the SDN lab as an undergraduate research assistant and is now working full time as a research coordinator.
 Rachel is interested in autism research, specifically the differences in presentations between males and females.
 She plans to pursue a Ph.
 D in clinical psychology in the coming years and would like to work with children and adolescents in a clinical setting.

 Caleb Haynes | Research Associate